Eng-Ahmed-Elsayed/Ecommerce-Server-Side/README.md

 To run this project locally:

-1. Clone the repository.
+1. Clone the repository and client side repository.
 2. Install dependencies for the frontend and backend.
 3. Start the backend server.
-4. Run the Angular app: `ng serve -o` for a dev server.
+4. Run the Angular app: `ng serve -o` for a dev server .

 ## Usage